php-resta/resta-core/README.md

 If you want,you can create your api structure with keep track of the core application box.

 Resta core consists of a stable box.
-This box is defined as [Application Box] (src/resta/Foundation/Application.php).
+This box is defined as [Application Box](src/resta/Foundation/Application.php).

 ## Security Vulnerabilities
 If you discover a security vulnerability within Resta,